yatendra2001/Estate_X/README.md

-# Sample Hardhat Project
+# EstateX: Real Estate NFT DApp

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+EstateX is a web3 real estate NFT marketplace on ethereum blockchain.
+It is a secure, decentralized, and transparent platform for real estate transactions.

 Try running some of the following tasks: